Electric vehicles and charging

 Battery reliability and warranties

-EV batteries lose around 2-3% of their original charge amount per year so a battery that is 10 years old should have at least 70% of its original capacity.
-Current EV batteries are expected to outlast the passenger car.
+EV batteries may lose 2–3% of their original capacity for the first few years and then level off.
+A 10 year old car is expected to have at least 70% of its original capacity and many EVs still have 80–90% battery capacity.
+Current EV batteries are expected to outlast the rest of the vehicle..

-Potential EV owners should investigate EV battery warranty and service ability with their vehicle manufacturer before buying.
+Potential EV owners should investigate EV battery warranty and serviceability with the vehicle manufacturer before buying.

 Battery lifecycle